 For me to achieve BPM of 109, I just need to walk briskly.

-How long to walk on a treadmill to lose your big belly?
+How long should you walk on a treadmill to lose belly fat

 At a minimum, walk for at least 30 minutes.
 This ensures you have burned enough to put you on a calorie deficit for the day.
 Unless you are munching down on junk later.